it985/my-stars/README.md

 ## C

-*   [hengyoush/kyanos](https://github.com/hengyoush/kyanos) - Networking analysis tool based on eBPF.
-Visualize the time packets spend in the kernel, capture requests/responses, calculates various aggregated metrics, makes troubleshooting more efficient.
+*   [hengyoush/kyanos](https://github.com/hengyoush/kyanos) - Kyanos is a networking analysis tool based on eBPF.
+It can visualize the time packets spend in the kernel, capture requests/responses, calculates various aggregated metrics, makes troubleshooting more efficient.

 *   [eunomia-bpf/bpf-developer-tutorial](https://github.com/eunomia-bpf/bpf-developer-tutorial) - eBPF Developer Tutorial: Learning eBPF Step by Step with Examples